aral/ar.al-site/content/2019/02/01/hypha-spike-multiwriter-2/index.md

 11. ✔ ([tag](https://source.ind.ie/hypha/spikes/multiwriter-2/tags/secure-messages-2)) Implement secure ephemeral messaging channel on WebSocket connection.
 (Encrypted messages are now relayed by the always-on node.)
 12. ✔ Update the native app (mock) to accept a secret key and set up the secure ephemeral messaging channel over a TCP connection.
 13. ✔ ([tag](https://source.ind.ie/hypha/spikes/multiwriter-2/tags/secure-messages-3)) Fix: allow any authorised node to authorise any other node.

-14. Create a higher level Hypha authentication library with a simpler API that abstracts away the messaging aspect (@hypha/auth)
+### Pushed to later spikes:

-### Lower priority; might be pushed to later spike or iteration:
+1. Create a higher level Hypha authentication library with a simpler API that abstracts away the messaging aspect (@hypha/auth)

-1. Add options to interface to selectively enable replication over WebSocket or WebRTC or both for testing.
+2. Add options to interface to selectively enable replication over WebSocket or WebRTC or both for testing.
-2. Clean up the interface and carry out some general housekeeping on the code.
+3. Clean up the interface and carry out some general housekeeping on the code.

 ## Future plans